inbarhub/single_image_dataset/README.md

 A short python program is also available for evaluating your results. </br>
 The program evaulates the number of false positive and false negative over ***one*** image.
 The name of the image should be supplied in the command line as described below. </br>

-The program assumes two files appear in the main directory:
-- image_name_gt.png - the `.png' dot file (from the dot directory in this repository).
-- image_name_ours.txt - your solution -  a text file contains all the locations of the repeating object (the number of rows of this file is the number of repetition your find).
+You should save your solution as image_name_ours.txt and locate it in the main directory.
+This file should contain all the locations of the repeating object your program found (the number of rows of this file is the number of repetition).

 #### Please note: as we rescale the image before applying our method (more details in the paper), these locations should be a the locations as they appear in the new scale (the image sizes we use can be found in conf.py).
 For example: if the ground_truth image is 400x400, and we rescale the image to be 200x200 (as shown in conf.py):
-* image_name_gt.png size is 400x400
-* The locations in image_name_ours.txt are the locations of the repeating object of your solution of a 200x200 image.
+The locations in image_name_ours.txt are the locations of the repeating object of your solution of a 200x200 image.

-In other words, if you write a code for counting repeating object in a single image, and you resalce the image before applying your code as we did - you should just save the locations as a text file named image_name_ours.txt.
-Otherwise, before saving please resalce the image to fit the size in conf.py and then extract the location of your solution ans save it as image_name_ours.txt.
+In other words, if you write a code for counting repeating object in a single image scenario, and you resalce the image before applying your code as we did - you should just save the locations as a text file named image_name_ours.txt.
+Otherwise, before saving, please resalce the image to fit the size in conf.py and then extract the location of your solution ans save it as image_name_ours.txt.

-You should use the code as follows: count_gt_vs_output_for_database image_name
+You should use the code as follows: python count_gt_vs_output_for_database.py image_name

 for example:
-count_gt_vs_output_for_database Chairs
+python count_gt_vs_output_for_database.py Chairs